-Pro ject Name: Report no Ма in Contractor: Date ECC): Envi roAfrica Ref. no. ENV IRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RATING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT 1.
+Ma Co EC ntractor: O: 247110 Report no Date nviroAfrica Ref. no VIRONMENTAL ASPECT FING: 1 = EXTREMELY POOR RATING = POOR 3 = AVERAGE 4 = GOOD 5 XCELLENT 0 - 7172117102 4 - 0002 1.
 DEMARCATION Boundaries of "no go" areas, construction sites, -offices, temporary storage areas as well as labourer's facilities must be demarcated (EMP and ECO requirements) and maintained for the length of the construction period.
 2. NO-GO AREAS Identified "No-Go Areas", must be demarcated for protection from construction damage (including secondary impact).
 All areas outside of the demarcated construction site(s) and access road(s) to be regarded as NO-GO areas, including remaining natural veld identified trees.
 Special attention to identified areas with significant vegetation.
 3. SEARCH & RESCUE All flora identified for search & rescue must be removed before any construction take place and re-used in pre-approved way.
 4. VEGETATION & TOPSOIL REMOVAL Before any construction or earthworks, topsoil must be stripped (>150mm) and stockpiled for rehabilitation/ landscaping.
-Stockpiles: • must be protected (erosion) and stored separately. may not be moved further than 50m or mixed with any other soil. must be convex and should not exceed 2m in height.
-In addition: Cleared areas must be stabilized.
-Burning or burying of cleared vegetation is prohibited (may be used for mulch or slope stabilisation on site).
-5. CONSTRUCTION CAMP & SITE OFFICES Must be demarcated, organised and free of day-to-day litter (good housekeeping standards).
+Stockpiles: • must be protected (erosion) and stored separately. • may not be moved further than 50m or mixed with any other soil. • must be convex and should not exceed 2m in height.
+In addition: • Cleared areas must be stabilized. • Burning or burying of cleared vegetation is prohibited (may be used for mulch or slope stabilisation on site).

-ENV ENVIRONMENTAL ASPECT FINDINGS & RECOMMENDATIONS RATI NG: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT 6.
-LABOURER'S FACILITIES Facilities must be of acceptable standards suitably demarcated, well maintained, neat and tidy and with adequate ablution facilities.
+EN /IRONMENTAL ASPECT ENTAL ASPECT RATING FIND FINDINGS & RECOMMENDATIONS TING: 1 = EXTREMELY POOR (CELLENT 2 = POOR 3 = AVERAGE 4 = GOOD 5 5.
+CONSTRUCTION CAMP & SITE OFFICES Must be demarcated, organised and free of day-to-day litter (good housekeeping standards).
+6. LABOURER'S FACILITIES Facilities must be of acceptable standards suitably demarcated, well maintained, neat and tidy and with adequate ablution facilities.
 7. ENTRANCE AND HAUL ROADS Only approved entrance and haul roads may be used.
 No new roads or parking areas may be developed without written approval from the ECO.
-9. MANDATORY SITE EQUIPMENT Mandatory site equipment must be in place, well maintained and in accordance with EMP and ECO requirements.
+8. MANDATORY SITE EQUIPMENT Mandatory site equipment must be in place, well maintained and in accordance with EMP and ECO requirements.
 Sufficient refuse bins, well placed and cleaned regularly.
 Sufficient fire extinguishers, readily available, maintained and functional.
 Drip trays must be used at all fuel and oil storage and refuelling sites.
 Toilets and sanitation facilities must be kept clean neat and hygienic.
-FUEL STORAGE Fuel storage areas must be situated within the demarcated construction camp site (or an area approved by the ECO).
-Larger containers must be bunded (containment of accidental spillages).
-Drip trays must be used during refuelling or 10. under stationary refuelling vehicles.
-Fuel and oil storage and refuelling sites must be maintained.
+9. FUEL STORAGE Fuel storage areas must be situated within the demarcated construction camp site (or an area approved by the ECO). • Larger containers must be bunded (containment of accidental spillages). • Drip trays must be used during refuelling or under stationary refuelling vehicles. • Fuel and oil storage and refuelling sites must be maintained.
 STOCKPILING & TEMPORARY STORAGE May only be placed on pre-approved sites, demarcated, stabilised or organised and neat.
-11. WASTE CONTROL The contractor is expected to control all construction related waste material and general litter on actual construction sites and its immediate surroundings. • Waste management must be in accordance with the EMP, of acceptable standards, with regular removal of general waste, hazardous waste as well as construction waste (e.g. concrete waste and spoil).
-CEMENT MIXING & BATCHING AREAS 12.
-Mixing areas must be approved by the ECO, suitably demarcated and may not result in pollution. • Polluted cement water may only be released into sedimentation ponds.
+11. WASTE CONTROL The contractor is expected to control all construction related waste material and general litter on actual construction sites and its immediate surroundings.
+Waste management must be in accordance with the EMP, of acceptable standards, with regular removal of general waste, hazardous waste as well